 You are the God of everything: he’s inside you and me.

 As a young teen at the time, this validated what I’d always thought about organized religion and made me a committed Tull fan for life.

-“Hymn 43” is a kick ass rocker that somehow turned into the one single off the album (it’s hard to imagine this put-down of the absurdity of religious zealots on American Top 40 radio).
+“Hymn 43” is a kick-ass rocker that somehow turned into the one single off the album, as it’s hard to imagine this put-down of the absurdity of religious zealots making much impact on American ears.
 The killer line, “If Jesus saves, well, he better save himself” rings true every time I listen to Republican office-seekers testify about their faith.

 “Slipstream” is another lovely small song a la “Cheap Day Return,” dealing with the odd pairing of Christianity and wealth, something that makes as much sense as a camel fitting through the eye of a needle.

 The piéce de resistance of the album is “Locomotive Breath,” an extraordinary song about a man being ripped from the crutch of faith by modern progress and science.
 The locomotive was the symbol of destructive progress in Victorian England, and it was during that time that “Old Charlie” (Darwin) “stole the handle” with his theory of evolution.
 At least that’s my interpretation; you’re free to have your own.